com-lihaoyi/mainargs/readme.md

 - https://github.com/scopt/scopt

 Unlike Scopt, MainArgs lets you call `@main` methods or instantiate `case class`es directly, without needing to separately define a `case class` and parser.
 This makes it usable with much less boilerplate than Scopt: a single method annotated with `@main` is all you need to turn your program into a command-line friendly tool.

 # Changelog

+## 0.3.0

+- Update all dependencies to latest
+- Support for Scala Native on Scala 3

 ## 0.2.3